 20+ practice questions focused on Configuring Network Security — one of the most tested topics on the Google Professional Cloud Security Engineer exam.
 Each question includes a detailed explanation so you learn why the right answer is correct.

-Explanation: Hierarchical firewall policies are inherited down the resource hierarchy and can be enforced at the organization or folder level.
-They cannot be overridden at lower levels, making them suitable for organization-wide baseline rules.
+Explanation: Hierarchical firewall policies are enforced at the organization or folder level and cannot be overridden at lower levels, ensuring baseline rules are always applied.

 +15 more Configuring Network Security questions available